How does the 12-hour clock system work? Is midnight 12 am or 12 pm? more

 Orthodox Christians in central and eastern Europe and other parts of the world celebrate Christmas on January 7.
 The Christmas dates around January 7 may vary among some churches.
 The day is a time of reflection, inner thoughts and healing in many eastern European countries.
-Many Orthodox Christians fast before January 7, which is a day for feasting and enjoying the friends’ and family members’ company.
-Orthodox Christmas food may include:
+Many Orthodox Christians fast before January 7, usually excluding meat and dairy products.
+Foods may include:

 - Lenten bread.